Higgs Phases and Boundary Criticality: Boundary Symmetry Breaking in Non-Abelian Higgs Models

-The boundary model in the case of a fundamental Higgs has gauge-invariant degrees of freedom of the form $\Phi^a_i \equiv U_{i}^{ab}\phi_i^b$ where $a,b$ are the color indices.
+The boundary model in the case of a fundamental Higgs has gauge-invariant degrees of freedom of the form $\Phi^a_i \equiv U_{i}^{ab}\phi_i^b$ where $a,b$ are the color indices, \cref{eq:SUN_boundary_variable}.
 There is a single global $\G$ symmetry that acts from the left $\Phi\rightarrow g \Phi$.
 This will be broken spontaneously for sufficiently large $\beta$ (modulo Mermin-Wagner restrictions).
-The coarse-grained version of $\Phi^a$ is denoted $\Psi^a$ and the Landau theory for SU($N$) is
+The coarse-grained version of $\Phi^a$ is denoted $\Psi^a$ and the Landau theory for $\SU{N}$ is

-which is invariant under U($N$) transformations.
-This may instead be viewed as a theory of $2N$ real variables invariant under the enlarged O($2N$) symmetry group.
-This Landau theory gives the impression that, for the three dimensional boundary of a four dimensional SU($N$) gauge theory, there is a phase transition in the O($2N$) universality class.
-In the case of SU($2$) this is O($4$) criticality as shown above at the level of the microscopic model both analytically and numerically.
-Note that the coupling of the $\Phi_i$ rotors in \cref{eq:vector-higgs-boundary-theory-decoupled} is invariant under O($2N$) rotations, even though the microscopic action manifestly only has a global $\SU{N}$ symmetry.
+which is invariant under $\mathrm{U}(N)$ transformations.
+This may instead be viewed as a theory of $2N$ real variables invariant under the enlarged $\O{2N}$ symmetry group.
+This Landau theory gives the impression that, for the three dimensional boundary of a four dimensional $\SU{N}$ gauge theory, there is a phase transition in the $\O{2N}$ universality class.
+In the case of $\SU{2}$ this is $\O{4}$ criticality as shown above at the level of the microscopic model both analytically and numerically.
+Note that the coupling of the $\Phi_i$ rotors in \cref{eq:vector-higgs-boundary-theory-decoupled} is invariant under $\O{2N}$ rotations, even though the microscopic action manifestly only has a global $\SU{N}$ symmetry.